 24/7 Availability Call Today for a Free Consultation

-Criminal defense lawyer, Tom Thomasian, is a violation of a no contact order defense attorney serving Rhode Island and Massachusetts who has been aggressively defending the rights of his clients for years.
+Our primary attorney is a violation of a no contact order defense attorney serving Rhode Island and Massachusetts who has been aggressively defending the rights of his clients for years.
 If you, a family member, or friend has been charged with a domestic violence offense such as violation of a no contact order, contact The Law Office of Thomas C. Thomasian, Esq. today to set up a free consultation.
-Attorney Thomasian is available to his clients charged with domestic violence crimes such as violation of a no contact order in Rhode Island and Massachusetts 24/7.
+Attorney Thomasian and his firm is available to his clients charged with domestic violence crimes such as violation of a no contact order in Rhode Island and Massachusetts 24/7.

 Usually, when a person is arrested and charged with a domestic violence crime such as domestic assault or domestic disorderly conduct, a no contact order will issue.
 If a domestic violence allegation is made to the police, and the person against whom it is made is arrested, that person will be brought to the police station.
 At the police station, a Justice of the Peace will be called in order to perform the police station arraignment.
 Usually once a person pleads not guilty to a domestic violence crime at the police station, they sign a no contact order and are released with a date to appear in the district court.

 Call The Law Office of Thomas C. Thomasian, Esq. today at 401.312.4385.

 A no contact order is exactly what it sounds like.
 It is an order that prohibits contact between the person arrested for the domestic violence crime and the person who is making the allegation.
 When a person charged with a crime involving domestic violence has a no contact order, they are prohibited from contacting the complaining witness directly or indirectly.
 A person charged with a domestic violence crime will not be able to use any social media such as Facebook, Twitter, or LinkedIn to contact the complaining witness nor will they be able to use a third-party such as a family member or friend to contact the complaining witness.